JuliaLang/julia/DISTRIBUTING.md

 By default, Julia loads `$prefix/etc/julia/juliarc.jl` as an installation-wide initialization file.
-This file can be used by distribution managers to provide paths to various binaries such as a bundled `git` executable (as we do on OS X), or to setup paths (as we do on Windows).
+This file can be used by distribution managers to set up custom paths or initialization code.
 For Linux distribution packages, if `$prefix` is set to `/usr`, there is no `/usr/etc` to look into.
 This requires the path to Julia's private `etc` directory to be changed.
 This can be done via the `sysconfdir` make variable when building.
 Simply